kiba/Writings/fac/chp24_the_nox.md

 ***

 Lya seemed completely unconcerned about capturing a Grimm, as she didn't bother asking questions about security.
-Several Nox and her rode with us into the wilderness via a bullhead, while we were surrounded by several dozen commandos as protection details.
+Several Nox and her rode with us into the wilderness on a bullhead, while we were surrounded by several dozen commandos as protection details.

 We dropped down in the middle of a forest, while the bullhead and my power armor started gorging war machines by the boatload.
 Dimensional storage is bullshit.